Visiting the fascinating country of the Netherlands

 The Night Watch is one of Rembrandt’s most famous paintings.
 It is huge.

-3. Dutch apple pie was excellent – I like to drink coffee every afternoon and eat something sweet while on vacation.
-The Dutch offer several options to include pancakes and pie.
+I like to drink coffee every afternoon and eat something sweet while on vacation.
+The Dutch offer several options, including pancakes and pie.
 Their apple pie is particularly good.
-I highly recommend it – well worth the calories.
+I highly recommend it—it’s well worth the calories.

 Do you want whipped cream with your apple pie?
 The answer is always yes on vacation.